-- -We give an algorithm to transform a program in SSA form to W-SSA form. - -We provide the use of the powers-of-two representation for bitwidth information of W-SSA variables, and using the optimal algorithm of Coffman et al. [1987] for efficient packing, while incurring a modest bit wastage. - -We describe the problem of combined variable packing and coalescing.
-We identify it to be an NP-complete problem (reduces trivially to variable coalescing) and present a heuristic for combined variable packing and coalescing that further enhances the packing of variables. - -We give performance results to study the impact of variable packing and coalescing using BITWISE benchmark [Stephenson et al. 2000] suite.
+- an algorithm to transform a program in SSA form to W-SSA form.

+- the use of the powers-of-two representation for bitwidth information of W-SSA variables, and using the optimal algorithm of Coffman et al [Coffman et al. 1987] for efficient packing, while incurring a modest bit wastage. - the problem of combined variable packing and coalescing.
+We identify it to be an NP-complete problem (reduces trivially to variable coalescing) and present a heuristic for combined variable packing and coalescing that further enhances the packing of variables. performance results to study the impact of variable packing and coalescing using BITWISE benchmark [Ste] suite.
 Our experimental results show decreases in the number of variables of up to 76.00% when compared to the original number of variables in the SSA form.
-This reduction in the number of variables led to a significant reduction in dynamic spilling, packing, and unpacking instructions (up to 100% reduction compared to that arising from the approach of Tallam and Gupta [2003]).
+This reduction in the number of variables led to a significant reduction in dynamic spilling, packing and unpacking instructions (upto 100% reduction compared to that arising from the approach of Tallam and Gupta [Tallam and Gupta 2003]).

-The article is organized as follows.
-In Section 2, we first present an overview of the Tallam and Gupta bitwidth-aware register allocator.
+The paper is organized as follows.
+In Section 2, we first present an overview of the Tallam and Gupta bitwidth aware register allocator.
 In Section 3, we describe program representation using W-SSA form, PoTR representation, and an optimal variable packing algorithm that takes advantage of our representations.
-Section 4 presents our heuristic-based algorithm for the combined phase of variable packing and coalescing.
+Section 4 presents our heuristic based algorithm for the combined phase of variable packing and coalescing.
 We present our experimental results in Section 5.
 We discuss the related work in Section 6 and conclude in Section 7.